Family-Friendly Itinerary to Visiting Antigua, Guatemala

 El Convento Boutique Hotel Antigua Guatemala

-Unlock these perks by contacting Tia to book your trip.
+Unlock perks by contacting Tia to book your trip.

 Day 1: Explore Antigua’s Heritage